 Encourages customers to come back to your store

-Without points expiring, customers have no pressing need to earn and use points, which can limit repeat purchases and sales in general.
+Without points expiration, customers have no pressing need to earn and redeem points, which might limit the number of repeat purchases and sales overall.

 Keeps the brand on top of your customer's mind

-No one likes to lose, and that's exactly how overdue points feel.
-To avoid this, customers will remember your brand and their unused loyalty balance more often to keep participating in your program.
+Nobody likes losing, and this is exactly how expired points feel.
+To avoid this, customers will be more likely to remember your brand and their unused loyalty balance to keep participating in your membership program.

 Easier program management

 With an expiration policy, you can limit situations where customers with indecently high loyalty scores come into your store to claim dozens of free rewards in one go.
 Moreover, stagnant high balances make it difficult to differentiate active from dormant users.

 If your expiration policy is not well implemented, it might lead to your customers feeling cheated.
 Loyalty programs should be built with both parties’ interests in mind.
 Put yourself in their shoes for a moment.
 Imagine getting an email saying that if you don’t spend points in the next month your points will disappear.
 I bet that would piss you off a bit.